patrickryan01/patrickryan01/README.md

 - I have invented two actual products (**Industrial Dashboard** & **Emberburn**) and my imposter syndrome still sends me emails like "are you sure tho?"
 - I once stayed awake for 38 hours during a migration and hallucinated that a Grafana panel was talking to me.
 It was right about the CPU spike.
 - The number of white monster I consume daily is a trade secret protected under NDA.
 Mostly because if I said it out loud, someone would stage an intervention.
 Then rush me to the ER.
+- I run K3s on Raspberry Pis because real men run production Kubernetes on $35 ARM boards over WireGuard tunnels managed by OpenWrt routers flashed at 2 AM.
+- My Go binaries compile in seconds and deploy in milliseconds.
+My white monster deploys in one long, unbroken sip.
+Both are big.
+Both are powerful.
+Both make people uncomfortable.

 ## 🗣️ Things I've Said Out Loud That Concerned People